wangchucheng/hugo-eureka-docs/en/multilingual-mode.md

 After that, we need to continue to modify the relevant content of the navigation bar.
 First, please create a new `menus.<language_code>.yaml` file in the `config/_default/` folder, and copy the content in `menus.yaml` and make corresponding settings.

 Finally, there are some `i18n` strings in Eureka.
 The languages currently officially supported by Eureka are:

 - Simplified Chinese
 - English

 Languages provided by the community:

 - Traditional Chinese
 - Arabic
 - French
 - German
 - Italian
 - Japanese
 - Korean
 - Polish
+- Portuguese
 - Russian
 - Spanish

 If you need translations in other languages, you can copy the [i18n](https://github.com/wangchucheng/hugo-eureka/tree/master/i18n) folder to the project In the root directory, add your language translation based on the content in it, and name it with the corresponding language code.